Geroprotectors

 The invention relates to a biologically active pharmaceutical

 product of natural origin.
-According to the invention it contains
+According to the invention it

-Mytilus edulis and Mytilus galloprovincialis.
-The invention
+elements from Mytilus edulis and Mytilus galloprovincialis.
+The

-particularly suitable as prophylactic and therapeutic
+It is particularly suitable as prophylactic and therapeutic

 radiopharmaceutical in humans and animals, has antiinflammatory